gradescope/autograder_samples/diff_general/README.md

 ## Building and executing code

 - **compile.sh**: This script should do whatever is necessary to compile the student's code.
-Leave this blank if nothing needs to be compiled.
+If nothing needs to be compiled, you can use this file to copy the student's files to the right directory.
 - **run.sh**: This script should run the student's program.
 This can be overridden for a given test case.